Morocco: Cleaner jailed for stealing king's watches | DW | 25.01.2020

 Fourteen other defendants were handed prison sentences ranging from four to 12 years.
 Besides the cleaner, all of the defendants were men, many of whom worked as jewelers.

 Most of the watches were not sold on as full pieces.
-Instead, they were broken down and stripped of any elements of values, including gold and diamonds.
+Instead, they were broken down and stripped of any elements of value, including gold and diamonds.

 Read more: Watches and shoes among most counterfeited products in EU